 Search our site

-To be eligible for most of our legal advice services, your net monthly household income must be below the amount for your household size in the table below.
+Family legal advice services have a financial eligibility test.
+To be eligible for family advice services, your net monthly household income must be below the amount for your household size in the table below.

 |Household size*||Net monthly income**|